E. J. Gaines: Regular season

+Playoffs

 Personal life

-Edwin “EJ” Gaines was born to Edwin Gaines Sr. and Alta Bailey.
+Edwin "EJ" Gaines was born to Edwin Gaines Sr. and Alta Bailey.
 He is the youngest of five and only son.
 His siblings are as follows: Nashun Wilson, Desiree Bailey, Danielle Gaines, and Tina Gaines.

-Gaines brought forth his first child, Edwin “Tre” Gaines III, with Juanita Clare on January 23, 2016.
+Gaines brought forth his first child, Edwin "Tre" Gaines III, with Juanita Clare on January 23, 2016.
 The couple welcomed their second child, Juliana Gaines, July 8, 2018, and their third, Ellius Gaines, December 15, 2019.